Normal Vision Changes

 The most common age-related vision changes and their effects on everyday activities can include the following:

-Increased sensitivity to glareBeing able to see clearly when exposed to reflected light or bright sunlight—especially outdoors on a sunny day or in a hallway with highly polished floors—requires filtered lenses or other adaptations to control glare and to see the environment clearly.
+Increased sensitivity to glareBeing able to see clearly when exposed to reflected light or bright sunlight—especially outdoors on a sunny day or in a hallway with highly polished floors—requires absorptive sunglasses or other adaptations to control glare and to see the environment clearly.

 Increased lighting requirementsMost older adults require three to four times more light than they did previously to perform many everyday activities.
 Seeing clearly enough to read, write, sew and knit, or perform home repairs usually requires a brighter, more focused light in addition to reading glasses or bifocals.

 More time required to adjust to bright light and/or darknessAdjusting to changes in light levels between bright and dark areas—such as leaving a dim building lobby and walking outside into bright sunlight or moving out of a restaurant with dim lighting into daylight—can take two to three times longer than it used to.